cct-datascience/AFS_database_code/README.md

 ### How to contribute

 If you would like to suggest or make changes to this app, there are a few ways to do so.
-You can reach out via email to [Scott Bonar](mailto:SBonar@ag.arizona.edu) or the [CCT Data Science team](mailto:cct-datascience@arizona.edu) with suggestions.You can also create an issue describing a problem with the code or improvements.
-Because this is a forked repo, issues need to be made in the [upstream repo](https://github.com/erinetracy/AFS_database_code) under the "Issues" tab.
+You can reach out via email to [Scott Bonar](mailto:SBonar@ag.arizona.edu) or the [CCT Data Science team](mailto:cct-datascience@arizona.edu) with suggestions.You can also create an issue describing a problem with the code or improvements under the "Issues" tab.

 If you can make changes to the code yourself, feel free to fork this repo and make a pull request.
 To run the code locally, follow the instructions in `run_locally.md`.
 It will be necessary to download the ecoregions map data by running `app/download_map_data.R` and have access to the standardized fish records location data file `app/Lat_long_AFSshiny_012023.csv`.
 Package versions and dependencies are tracked with `renv`.